goioc/di/README.md

 ```go
 RegisterBeanInstance("beanID", yourAwesomeInstance)
 ```
-For this type of beans, the only supported scope is `Singleton`, because I don't dare copy your instances to enable prototyping 😅
+For this type of beans, the only supported scope is `Singleton`, because I don't dare to clone your instances to enable prototyping 😅

 - **Via bean factory**.
 If you have a method that is producing instances for you, you can register it as a bean factory:
 ```go